Marković Cabinet

 The Marković Cabinet was the 41st cabinet of Montenegro.
 It was led by Prime Minister Duško Marković.
-The was elected on 28 November 2016 by a majority vote in the Parliament of Montenegro.
+It was elected on 28 November 2016 by a majority vote in the Parliament of Montenegro.
 The coalition government was composed of the Democratic Party of Socialists, the Social Democrats, and ethnic minority parties.
 The cabinet lasted until 4 December 2020, when it was succeeded by the Krivokapić Cabinet, and was the last cabinet of the era of DPS dominance, which lasted from the introduction of the multi-party system in SR Montenegro.

 Government formation

 2016 election

 Parliamentary elections were held in Montenegro on October 16, 2016 and resulted in another victory for the long-ruling Democratic Party of Socialists.

 Forming the majority

 Although DPS failed to win a majority on their own, they succeeded in remaining in power once again, forming a government with the newly formed Social Democrats (SD), as well as parties representing Albanian, Bosniak and Croat minorities.

-On 9 November 2016, Deputy PM Duško Marković was nominated as Prime Minister by President Filip Vujanović.
+On 9 November 2016, Deputy PM Duško Marković was nominated as prime minister by President Filip Vujanović.
 On 28 November, the government was elected by 42 out of 81 members of the parliament.
 The entire opposition boycotted the assembly.